If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Capped worker bee cells can be confused easily with capped honey cells.
 But you can distinguish between them by the slight protrusion on these cells, unlike the honey cells that are slightly indented.
 The worker bee cells are also the smallest given the size of the worker bee.
 These cells are always located on the lower part of the comb.

 During the first year of brooding, the worker cells will have a light colour, but this will change over time into a darker colour.
 Recycling the combs leads to the darkening of the combs.
 This is due to the use of shellac coating by the worker before another egg is laid into the cell.
 It is however important to deliberately rotate combs since pesticides can build up over time due to overuse.
 The cells will also reduce in size over time and hence not ideal for brood.

 Identifying Drone Cells

 A greater number of drone cells can be found during early spring prior to swarm season.
-After these the number will decline.
-At the same time the number of worker bee cells will increase as the season progresses.
+After these, the number will decline.
+At the same time, the number of worker bee cells will increase as the season progresses.

-The availability of large numbers of drone brood is an indication of a stronger colony.
+The availability of large numbers of drone broods is an indication of a stronger colony.
 Adult drone bees depend fully on worker bees since they cannot feed themselves.
 They mainly thrive on honey, gland secretions, and pollen.
 Without these resources, it becomes a challenge to maintain huge numbers of drone bees.
 A continuous supply of pollen makes it possible to cater for these male bees.